ZVR999/Cybersecurity/README.md

 I'm in the processing trying to figure out how to display my skills and whatnot.
 When completed, you'll see a site with the majority of what you'd like to see about a candidate.
 Proof of their skills, certs, projects being worked on, goals (both short and long term), and of course a blog showing how the person thinks and goes about err.. pretty much everything :)

+IMPORTANT: The template seen in this repository (Report_Template.pdf) will be used to help display professionalism in addition to proof of skills.

 Overview of Portfolio: